Organizational behavior management: Performance management

+Behavioral systems analysis

-Behavioral Systems Analysis (BSA) is a comprehensive OBM method that examines the entire organizational system to identify areas for improvement, focusing on planning and managing variables that support desired performance and examining how components interact.
+Behavioral systems analysis (BSA) is a comprehensive OBM method that examines the entire organizational system to identify areas for improvement, focusing on planning and managing variables that support desired performance and examining how components interact.

 The BSA approach involves a systematic analysis and improvement process across multiple performance levels, ensuring system changes are made based on understanding their impact and assessing the variables affecting performance.

 Moreover, BSA views organizations as adaptive and interconnected systems.
 An adaptive system allows performers to quickly and effectively respond to changes in internal and external environments, while an interconnected system ensures that changes affect other parts.

 The three-level approach is the most commonly used multi-level framework in BSA.
 It breaks down organizations into three levels of analysis to give a clear picture of how a business runs.